Narrowboat: Size

 The key distinguishing feature of a narrowboat is its width, which must be less than 7 ft to navigate British narrow canals.
 Some old boats are very close to this limit (often built 7 ft 1+1/2 in or slightly wider), and can have trouble using certain narrow locks whose width has been reduced over time because of subsidence.
 Modern boats are usually produced to a maximum of 6 ft 10 in wide to guarantee easy passage throughout the complete system.

 Because of their slenderness, some narrowboats seem very long.
 The maximum length is about 72 ft, which matches the length of the longest locks on the system.
-Modern narrowboats tend to be shorter, to permit cruising anywhere on the connected network of British canalsincluding on canals built for wider, but shorter, boats.The shortest lock on the main network is Salterhebble Middle Lock on the Calder and Hebble Navigation, at about 56 ft long.
-However, the C&H is a wide canal, so the lock is about 14 ft 2 in wide.
+Modern narrowboats tend to be shorter, to permit cruising anywhere on the connected network of British canalsincluding on canals built for wider, but shorter, boats.
+The shortest lock on the main network is Salterhebble Middle Lock on the Calder and Hebble Navigation, at about 56 ft long.
+However, the Calder and Hebble is a wide canal, so the lock is about 14 ft 2 in wide.
 This makes the largest narrowboat that can go anywhere on the network slightly longer (about 58 ft) than the straight length of the lock, because it can (with a certain amount of "shoehorning") lie diagonally.
 Some locks on isolated waterways are as short as 40 ft.
 Where it was possible to avoid going through locks, narrow boats were sometimes built a little larger.
-Wharf boats or more usually 'Amptons, operated on the Wolverhampton level of the Birmingham Canal Navigations and were up to 89 feet in length and 7 foot 10.5 inches wide.
+Wharf boats or more usually '"Amptons", operated on the Wolverhampton level of the Birmingham Canal Navigations and were up to 89 feet in length and 7 foot 10.5 inches wide.

-Hire fleets on British canals usually consist of narrow boats in varied lengths from 30 ft upwards, to allow parties of different numbers or varying budgets to be able to hire a boat and get afloat.
+Fleets for hire on British canals usually consist of narrow boats in varied lengths from 30 ft upwards, to allow parties of different numbers or varying budgets to be able to hire a boat and get afloat.